breadboard-ai/breadboard/packages/website/src/docs/visual-editor/boards-and-providers.md

 This will save the board contents to the Provider.

-If the board is read only for any reason, we will instead see the **Save As** button in the top navigation.
+If the board is read-only for any reason, we will instead see the **Save As** button in the top navigation.

 ![The Save button in the top navigation](/breadboard/static/images/using-the-visual-editor/save-as-button.png)

-This will show us the "Save As..." dialog where we can choose a Provider that allows us to write boards.
+This will show us the **Save As... dialog** where we can choose a Provider that allows us to write boards.

 ![The Save As... dialog](/breadboard/static/images/using-the-visual-editor/save-as-dialog.png)